-The entire Boston region, including Suffolk and Middlesex County, is supported by the Action for Boston Community Development.
+The entire Boston region, including Suffolk and Middlesex County, is supported by the Action for Boston Community Development, also known as ABCD.
 The non-profit agency is involved in dozens of different short term emergency and long term self-sufficiency programs.
 Thousands of residents get assistance every year with a number of needs.

 Heating bill help is from the Low-Income Home Energy Assistance Program (LIHEAP).
 The federal resource helps low-income residents of Boston, Brookline, and Newton, by providing heating bill payment assistance and grants.
 Many families use the services of this program each winter and they are also provided with help concerning the application process.